|

 op!) of which to view the Buddha.

-Following the Leshan tour, we go to Mt.
-Emei.
+Following the Leshan tour, we go to Mount Emei.

 Emei is one of the most well-known summer